splorp/wordpress-comment-blacklist/readme.md

 ### Known Issues

 Nothing is perfect and WordPress is no exception.

 Apparently the comment blacklist has an issue with using `/5.` as a keyword.
 Including this keyword in your blacklist will cause all comments to be flagged as spam, regardless of their content or whether the commenter has been previously approved.
 It’s just weird.
+This issue has been confirmed to exist in versions 3.4.2 through 3.7.1 of WordPress.

 ### Mad Props